cullenjett/react-ssr-boilerplate/README.md

 # React Server Side Rendering Boilerplate

-Simple starting point for React applications.
-Started life as an ejected `create-react-app` (v1.3.3) app.
+Starting point for server rendered React applications.
+Started life as an ejected `create-react-app` app.

 Features:
-- Server Side Rendering via Express & Rapscallion (even in dev mode)
+- Server side rendering
 - Redux (with server side data fetching)
 - React Router v4
-- Async code splitting on routes and for dependencies in `node_modules`
+- Async code splitting on routes (opt-in) and for dependencies in `node_modules`
+- React Helmet for dynamic manipulation of the document `<head />`
+- Webpack dev server
+- `Jest` and `Enzyme` config ready to test the crap out of some stuff
 - Sass styles
 - Node.js clusters for improved performance under load (production only)
 - ServiceWorker for production deploys (commented out in `src/index.js`)